Wild Ecosystem Deep Dive15 min read

 }

 An attacker cannot distinguish between a model that does not exist and a model that exists but is blocked.
 Both produce the same response.
+The literature on user comprehension of permission models, particularly Felt and colleagues’ Android study12, cautions that opaque denial messages create their own usability cost; the wild design accepts that cost as the price of foreclosing the enumeration oracle.

 Two-Phase Confirmation for Mutations